 - Informal thank-you notes.
 Did you ever get an email or card from a grateful customer, your boss, or a team member thanking you for your help or contribution?
 If so, great — there’s your testimonial.

 - Social networking sites.
-Some of the leading social networking sites like LinkedIn allow people to add testimonials to your profile page.
-If you have received a nice testimonial, ask the contact for permission to use it on your resume.
+Some of the leading social networking sites like LinkedIn allow people to add references to your profile page.
+If you have received a reference, ask the contact for permission to use it on your resume.

 How to incorporate them:

 - Add a Testimonials section.
-You can call the section “Testimonials,” “Supervisor Comments,” or a name that best describes the nature of your testimonials.
+You can call the section “Testimonials,” “Supervisor Comments,” “Others Say,” or a heading that best describes the nature of your testimonials.
 If space is tight, create a final page of your resume called “Addendum” and include the testimonials there.

 - Add to your Qualifications Summary.
 You can offset a testimonial by centering the quote and writing it in italics at the end of your summary.